-An allergy test is an exam performed by a trained allergy specialist to determine if your body has an allergic reaction to a known substance.
-The exam can be in the form of a blood test, a skin test, or an elimination diet.
+An allergy test is an exam performed by a trained allergy specialist to determine whether your body has an allergic reaction to a known substance.
+The exam can be in the form of a blood or skin test (prick/patch).

-Allergies occur when your immune system—your body’s natural defense— overreacts to something in your environment.
-For example, pollen, which is normally harmless, can cause your body to overreact.
-The body’s overreaction to the substance can lead to symptoms such as runny nose, sneezing, blocked sinuses, and watery eyes.
+Your immune system is your body’s natural defense.
+Allergies occur when your immune system overreacts to something in your environment.
+For example, pollen, which is normally harmless, can cause the immune system to overreact.
+This overreaction can lead to:

-- Inhaled: These allergens affect the body when they come in contact with the lungs or membranes of the nostrils.
+- Inhaled allergens affect the body when they come in contact with the lungs or membranes of the nostrils or throat.
 Pollen is the most common inhaled allergen.

-- Ingested: These allergens are present in certain foods such as peanuts, soy, and gluten.
+- Ingested allergens are present in certain foods, such as peanuts, soy, and seafood.

-- Contact: These allergens must come in contact with your skin to produce a reaction, such as the rash and itching caused by poison ivy.
+- Contact allergens must come in contact with the skin to produce a reaction.
+An example of a reaction from a contact allergen is the rash and itching caused by poison ivy.

-Allergy tests involve exposing a person to a very small amount of a particular allergen and recording the reaction.
+Allergy tests involve exposing you to a very small amount of a particular allergen and recording the reaction.

-Allergies affect more than 50 million people every year, according to the American College of Allergy, Asthma, and Immunology (ACAAI).
+Allergies affect more than 50 million people living in the United States, according to the American College of Allergy, Asthma, and Immunology (ACAAI).
 Inhaled allergens are by far the most common type.
-Seasonal allergies and hay fever—an allergic response to pollen—affect more than 40 million Americans.

-Allergy testing is done to determine what particular pollens, molds, or other allergens a person is allergic to.
+Allergy testing can determine which particular pollens, molds, or other substances you’re allergic to.
 You may need medication to treat your allergies.
-Or, you may want to simply attempt to avoid your allergy triggers.
+Alternatively, you can try to avoid your allergy triggers.

 Before your allergy test, your doctor will ask you about your lifestyle, family history, and more.